woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/shp2pgsql.rst

 #.
 Identify the SRID ("projection") of your data.
 If available, this information is easily accessed via the layer metadata in GeoServer.
 If the projection is unknown, use a service like `prj2epsg.org <http://prj2epsg.org>`_ to upload and convert the shapefile's ``.prj`` file to a SRID code.

 #.
-Either identify the target database where you would like to load the data, or create a new database.
-The OpenGeo Suite comes with a default database you may use.
-This database is usually named after the user who installed the OpenGeo Suite.
+Either identify the target database where you would like to load the data, or :ref:`create a new database <dataadmin.pgGettingStarted.createdb>`.

 Loading data
 ------------